 - Increased libido

 - Body fat redistribution

-- · Coarser and oilier skin
+- Coarser and oilier skin

 - Acne of face, chest and back

-- · Stopping of menstrual periods
+- Stopping of menstrual periods

 - Vaginal dryness

 - Raised cholesterol

 - Increased blood pressure

 - Mood changes

 I acknowledge the following potential side effects and risks of masculinising hormone therapy.
-My doctor will continue to monitor my health and address any issues if and whenthey develop. · Polycythaemia - increased number of red blood cells, resulting in "thickened" blood • Increased risk of cardiovascular disease
+My doctor will continue to monitor my health and address any issues if and when they develop.

+- Polycythaemia increased number of red blood cells, resulting in "thickened" blood

+- Increased risk of cardiovascular disease

-- Difficulty controlling blood sugars if diabetic - · New or worsened obstructive sleep apnoea
+- Difficulty controlling blood sugars if diabetic

+- New or worsened obstructive sleep apnoea
-\, acknowledge that I

-Masculinising Gender Affirming Hormone Therapy - Informed Consent Templates Australian Professional Association for Trans Health (AusPATH), 2022
+- Osteoporosis

-Liver damage
+- Liver damage

-Increased salt and water retention
+- Increased salt and water retention

 I understand that masculinising hormone therapy affects everyone differently, and that there is no way to predict exactly how my body will change.
 Some of the long term effects of masculinising hormone therapy are not yet known.

-Possible infertility, I have been advised to consider storing eggs before starting hormone therapy.
-I have been given the opportunity to delay starting in order to store eggs.
+I have been advised to consider storing eggs in case I decide to have children at a later date, I have been given the opportunity to delay medical gender affirmation until I have stored eggs if I wish to.
 I have been informed that the use of masculinising hormones do not guarantee infertility, and that contraception should be used when having sex that puts me at risk of pregnancy.
 I have been advised that getting pregnant whilst taking testosterone could put the baby at serious risk.
 It is my responsibility to educate myself about safe sex.
 I should take active steps to protect myself from getting HIV or other sexually transmitted infections.
 My doctor can guide me make the best choices.
 I understand that gender affirming hormone therapy means that I will need to see my doctor and have blood tests at regular intervals throughout my life.
 Appointments will be more frequent at first, and then every 6-12 months when my hormone levels are stable.
 I am ready to make this commitment to my health.
 I acknowledge that gender affirming hormones are only a part of my overall health, and that a range of preventative health activities are recommended so that I remain happy and healthy in my affirmed gender.
-These include but are not limited to:

-- Cervical screening tests at appropriate intervals, as recommended by my doctor - Regularly checking my chest / breasts for lumps, even if I have had a mastectomy - Mammograms from age 50, as recommended by my doctor - Regular STI screening, depending on my level of risk - Quitting smoking - Immunisations - Regular physical activity if clinically recommended, including resistance exercise for bone health - Healthy eating

-I can choose to stop gender affirming hormone therapy at any time.
+These include but are not limited to: $\cdot$ Cervical screening tests at appropriate intervals, as recommended by my doctor Regularly checking my chest / breasts for lumps, even if I have had a mastectomy Mammograms from age 50, as recommended by my doctor Regular STI screening, depending on my level of risk Quitting smoking Immunisations Regular physical activity if clinically recommended, including resistance exercise for bone health Healthy eating I can choose to stop gender affirming hormone therapy at any time.
 If I choose to stop taking hormones, it is best that I do this in consultation with my doctor, to ensure that I remain safe and healthy.

-Patient name: Signature: Date:

-Parent/guardian name: Signature: Date:

-Doctor name: Signature: Date:

-A asculinisina Gender Affirming a Hormone Th herany - Informed l Consent Tem plates Australian Professional A Association for Trans Health i (AusPATH) 2022
+Pat ent name: Sigi ature: Date: Par ent/guardian name: Sigi ature: Date: Dor tor name: Sigi ature: Date:

+GP Testosterone Consultation Form for PBS Authority

+$\chi$